 All marketing communications should be prepared with a due sense of social, environmental and professional responsibility and should conform to the principles of fair competition, as generally accepted in business.

-No communication should undermine the public’s trust and confidence in marketing.
+No communication should undermine the public’s trust and confidence in marketing or commerce as such.

 Article 2 – Social and Environmental responsibility